 If you don’t already have CephFS mounted somewhere to be able to create directories, lets mount the root directory now.
 Then create a subdirectory names test_folder.

 Note - If you want to set user quotas on directory, use ceph-fuse when mounting.
 So far its the only way I’ve been able to get quotas to work.

 Lets mount up the test folder to ensure quotas worked.

-Next, install packages for ceph-fuse
+Next, on the client, we need to install the packages for ceph-fuse